HenryRLee/PokerHandEvaluator/CONTRIBUTING.md

   * Lint Python files with `Ruff` according to the configuration in `pyproject.toml` (if any Python files are modified, check all Python files)

+### CI Checks for Certain File Types

-For certain file types, additional pre-commit checks are performed:
+Additional pre-commit checks are performed:

 * Check YAML formatting (for modified files)
 * Check TOML formatting (for modified files)